Best Ways to Engage Readers Inside Your Ebook

 Choose Your Own Adventure (CYOA)

-It could be extremely challenging to create such stories, but it’ll certainly create a truly unique story.
+It could be extremely challenging to create such stories, but it’ll certainly create a truly unique one.
 If you’re up to creating your own CYOA novel, make sure to read this tutorial first by Karen Woodward.
+You might also find our blog post on creating dynamic character names in ebooks interesting.

 Games or Trivia